Firefly Watch: How to Participate

 There are two ways to observe fireflies—watching their flying and flashing patterns from afar, or observing them up close to tell what kind they are and to tell males from females.
 Find out out to safely observe fireflies >

 What to Look For & How to Submit Observations

 Before you head out to observe fireflies, please review the questions that you will be asked to submit.
-All observations must be submitted via the online observation portal.
+All observations must be submitted via the online portal.